How to Collect More Delinquent Accounts In-House

 There comes a time when you need to increase the pressure to pay by sending the debtor to the professional collection agency.
 But, how do you know when to let go?

 - If the customer doesn’t return your calls or respond to your contacts, send it to the agency ASAP.
 They may be in the process of skipping out.

 - If a payment promise is broken, it’s time to move on.
 Your further efforts will likely result in nothing.
 Pass it along to your agency.

 - The probability of collecting a delinquent account drops dramatically with the length of the delinquency.
-According to a survey of the members of the Commercial Collection Agencies Association (CCAA), the probability of collecting an account 90 days past due drops to just 68.9%.
+According to a survey of the members of the Commercial Collection Agencies of America (CCA of A), the probability of collecting an account 90 days past due drops to just 68.9%.
 At 6 months past due, there is only a 51.3% chance of collection.
 If the account ages to 1 year past due, the likelihood of a successful collection is 21.4%.
 Most sources consider 90 days past due the optimal time for sending your account to a collection agency.

 While making the sale can be a heady experience, if the cash isn’t collected you can end up with a huge headache.
 Planning for delinquencies and developing a proactive, detailed and consistent strategy for handling them – before they happen – will help ensure that past due accounts don’t strangle your cash flow and become threats to your very survival.